 iPhone 4 features

 In terms of features, the iPhone 4 introduced users to FaceTime, Apple’s video chat app.
-It also boasted an upgraded 5-megapixel camera with LED flash, VGA-quality front-facing camera, and significant Retina display screen resolution upgrade — with 4 times the number of pixels as its predecessor.
+It also boasted an upgraded 5-megapixel camera with LED flash, VGA-quality front-facing camera and a significant Retina display screen-resolution upgrade — with four times the number of pixels as its predecessor.

+The iPhone 4 followed the iPhone 3GS.
 Appearance-wise, it stuck with the 3.5-inch form factor of previous devices.
 However, this was a reimagined iPhone.
-Its flatter, Braun-inspired design measured a whopping 24 percent thinner than its predecessor.
+Its flatter, Braun-inspired design measured a whopping 24% thinner than its predecessor.

 Antennagate and other problems

-It wasn’t perfect, of course.
-Some users reported dropped calls, which fueled the aforementioned Antennagate.
-The first big controversy in iPhone history, it resulted in Steve Jobs cutting short a vacation to host a press conference about the problem.
-The eventual class-action lawsuit dragged on for two years.
+The first big controversy in iPhone history, Antennagate resulted in Jobs cutting short a vacation to host a press conference about the problem.
+An eventual class-action lawsuit dragged on for two years.

-The device’s power-hungry, first-gen Retina display also caused problems, causing the phone to chug along at times.
-Apple tried to compensate with a RAM boost (to 512MB), improved processor (the A4) and longer battery life.
+The device’s power-hungry, first-gen Retina display also proved problematic, causing the phone to chug along slowly at times.
+Apple tried to compensate with a RAM boost (to 512MB), an improved processor (the Apple A4) and longer battery life.

 iPhone 4 and its awesome successor